Working remotely with ArcGIS Desktop

 The FAQ’s provide information on how to optimise the changeover for users and administrators and focus on how to get set up in a remote situation.

-As an administrator, the workflow for setting up licenses for working from home depends on license types, the availability of downloads, the number of available licenses and if users can access the them.
+As an administrator, the workflow for setting up licences for working from home depends on licence types, the availability of downloads, the number of available licences and if users can access them.

-For users, the workflow involves how to obtain the downloads and authorise the license.
+For users, the workflow involves how to obtain the downloads and authorise the licence.

 Frequently Asked Questions (FAQs)